Daios Cove Explorers kids club

 Fabulous location, amazing amenities, delicious food and lots of brilliant stuff for families: this fine overseas hotel has it all.

 A Grecian idyll of calm and relaxation for the grown-ups at least.
 The children may prefer the lively activities on offer at Daios Cove's first-class childrens club, with trips to the beach, treasure hunts and games, while parents enjoy the spa or fabulous eateries.
-Combine the best of the best by using winner of our Best Family Tour Operator Award, Scott Dunn, to book your vacation at Daios Cove.
+Combine the best of the best by using winner of our Best Family Tour Operator Award, Scott Dunn, to book your holiday at Daios Cove.

 Daios Cove, Greece - TransferBook a suite or villa at Daios Cove, Greece before 31st January 2020 to benefit from complimentary transfers.